SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 Example: `Wait for page object Popup ActivityManager`

-Page objects don\'t have to represent entire pages.
+Page objects don't have to represent entire pages.
 You can use the `Wait for page object` keyword to wait for a page object representing a single element on a page, such as a popup window.

 ### Generic Page Objects

-You don\'t need to create a page object in order to take advantage of page object keywords.
+You don't need to create a page object in order to take advantage of page object keywords.
 If you use one of the page object keywords for a page that does not have its own page object, the `PageObjects` library attempts to find a generic page.